 With a pool test kit, you can easily carry out tests for chlorine, pH, bromine, total alkalinity, and acid demand.

-In addition to a testing kit, you’ll need to buy and replenish pool chemicals.
+In addition to a testing kit or pool chemistry monitoring system, you’ll need to buy and replenish pool chemicals.
 These will cost you between $175 and $750 per year depending on the type and size of the pool.